paulmillr/chieftain/readme.md

 ## What?

 klipped is a new generation imageboard.
-It is fastest open source chan.
+It is fastest chan.
 It has plenty of modern features and modular design. klipped is built with HTML5, Python programming language, Django web framework, Tornado scalable non-blocking web server with use of jQuery javascript library and Memcached